Gilda Barabino

-Gilda A. Barabino is the president of the Olin College of Engineering, where she is also a Professor of Biomedical and Chemical Engineering.
-Previously, she served as the Dean of The Grove School of Engineering at the City College of New York, and as a professor in the Departments of Biomedical Engineering and Chemical Engineering and the CUNY School of Medicine.
+Gilda A. Barabino is the former president of the Olin College of Engineering, where she is also a professor of biomedical and chemical engineering.
+Previously, she served as the dean of The Grove School of Engineering at the City College of New York, and as a professor in the Departments of Biomedical Engineering and Chemical Engineering and the CUNY School of Medicine.
 On March 4, 2021, she became the President-Elect of the American Association for the Advancement of Science.